-“I don’t think he had any intention of dropping the weapon” chilling eye-witness account of the Louie’s Grill & Bar at Lake Hefner shooting
+“I don’t think he had any intention of dropping the weapon,” Chilling account of the Lake Hefner shooting

 OKLAHOMA CITY – An eye-witness gave News 4 a stunning account of what happened when a man opened fire at Louie’s Grill & Bar at Lake Hefner Thursday evening.

 The suspect, who has not yet been identified by police, shot two people before he was shot and killed by a good Samaritan.
 His two victims were rushed to the hospital and are expected to survive.

 News 4 caught up with witness Ron Benton after police dropped him off near the lake following an interview at the police station downtown.

 Benton was with friends inside Louie’s when the shooting began.
-He said he didn’t understand what was happening at first, only heard sudden loud noises.
+He said he didn’t understand what was happening at first, saying he only heard sudden loud noises.

 “It sounded like, you know, any kind of restaurant noise, a rack of plates crashing.
 It was just noise, glass breaking,” Benton said.
-“But it was followed by a pop pop pop! sound, and a wall of people started making their way to the floor, and making their way around to the backside of the bar.”
+“But it was followed by a pop pop pop sound, and a wall of people started making their way to the floor, and making their way around to the backside of the bar.”

 Then he heard the shooting stop, so he said he and his friends went to the parking lot to see if they could help, possibly get a license plate.
 While he was out there, he saw the shooter walking north along the sidewalk.